General things to know about EVE Online before beginning:

 - any corporation/alliance worth joining will happily accept & help deaf players

-- if you don't find a niche you enjoy, ask other EVE players for help! if you do find a niche, try new things every so often anyway; EVE has loads of depth
+- if you don't find a niche you enjoy, ask other EVE players for help! if you do find a niche, try new things every so often anyway

 A few broad tips: